gorda/istio.io/content/en/blog/2018/egress-mongo/index.md

 1. If you want to direct the traffic through an egress gateway, proceed to the next section.
 Otherwise, perform [cleanup](#cleanup-of-tcp-egress-traffic-control).

-### Direct TCP Egress traffic through an egress gateway
+### Direct TCP Egress traffic through an egress gateway{#direct-TCP-egress-traffic-through-an-egress-gateway}

 In this section you handle the case when you need to direct the traffic through an [egress gateway](/docs/tasks/traffic-management/egress/egress-gateway/#use-case).
 The sidecar proxy routes TCP